Terms and Conditions of Enrolment at St Margaret's Berwick Grammar School

 - Fees are subject to increase at the School Council’s discretion with maximum notice provided where possible

-- If tuition fees have not been paid, the Department of Immigration and Border Protection (DIBP) will be notified and the student’s study visa could be cancelled
+- If tuition fees have not been paid, the Department of Home Affairs will be notified and the student’s study visa could be cancelled

 - Sibling discounts are available and must be enrolled concurrently.
-The following sibling discounts apply:
+Sibling discounts can be reviewed in the School’s International Fee Structure.

 Students are entitled to full or partial refunds of tuition fees as outlined in the Withdrawal, Deferment, Suspension or Cancellation policy.
 In some cases, refunds may apply through the Tuition Protection Service (TPS).